LeoniePhiline/async-mailer/README.md

     .text_body("Mail body")
     .into_message()?;

-// Send the message using the strongly typed `Mailer`.
+// Send the message using the statically typed `Mailer`.

 mailer.send_mail(message).await?;
 ```